ETSI Headquarters, Sophia Antipolis, France – 25 February 2010

 The second day consisted of a workshop that addressed matters of regulation and innovation from both the European and American perspectives.
 This workshop attracted over 160 delegates from the European and American standardization communities, as well as the EC, EFTA and industry representatives.

-The European delegation included John Phillips, Chairman of the ETSI General Assembly, and Walter Weigel, ETSI's Director-General, who said: 'Working in partnership has always been vital for ETSI.
+The European delegation included John Phillips, Chair of the ETSI General Assembly, and Walter Weigel, ETSI's Director-General, who said: 'Working in partnership has always been vital for ETSI.
 With our partners in Europe, the USA, and around the world, we have achieved many great global successes, notably in mobile communications.
 Industry and consumers have benefitted greatly.
 Innovation remains the key to success in the future, and our organizations need to intensify our efforts even further to support the entire lifecycle of development and production.
 I welcome the impetus offered by this dialogue and the continuing openness between standardization partners, as we have once again seen at this meeting.

 – ENDS –